haoweydu/2020-5ai-team6-Du/docs/software_project_management_plan.md

 3. Create the website (the interface for the users) on which the stats will be displayed.

 ## Project Deliverables
-At the end of the period we will deliver all the stuff that is contained into our repository to the school: the Arduino code, the databases and the webpages.
+At the end of the period we will deliver all the stuff that is contained into our repository to the school: the Arduino code, the database and the webpages.

 ## Assumptions and Constraints
 ### Assumptions